 Re-enactment time: the Squire came home drunk.
 To be fair, the actor does a great job of lolling drunkenly in his saddle while still controlling the horse.
-His clothes are all wrong.
+OH&S, man.
+The reenactor’s clothes are all wrong.
 No expert, but they look late 18th Century to me, not early 18th.
 Anyway the horse wanders into a stream to slightly comical music.
 Oh, and then the Squire falls into the water and drowns.

 The Squire’s servant comes looking for him.
 The music turns spooky as the Squire rises slowly from the water.
 This is actually pretty decent low budget horror.
 The music rises, the servant’s horse whinnies and the servant falls from his horse.
 Nimoy explains that the servant’s wife found him.
-He told his story, then died.
+He told his story to her, then died.

 Back to the manor, where the old guy says that there’s a village legend that people are afraid of the Squire’s house, and people have seen and heard mysterious things in the house.
 Nimoy says that the local priest tried an exorcism, but only succeeded in confining the squire to the chimney, where he moans when the wind blows.
 The servant waits outside, calling for his master.
 People ‘who share the Squire’s taste for whiskey’ see the Squire rising from the pond.

 I am so loving this episode.
 I guess the great thing about ghost stories is you don’t have to believe in ghosts to like them.
-A good ghost story is just a good story.
+In the end, a good ghost story is just a good story.

 The owner of the house is a descendant of the original owner Ezeraiah Pinney*, who was exiled to the West Indies and returned with a slave.
 The old guy sits in his manor house, but he’s wearing a stripy red and white shirt.
 I take back that ‘stereotype’ joke.